microsoft/industry/retail/prereqs.md

 - Intelligent fraud prevention

 [Microsoft Cloud Solution Center](https://aka.ms/solutioncenter) provides a central place to deploy and configure Microsoft industry cloud solutions.
 It gives customers and partners a unified view of industry cloud capabilities for a seamless provisioning experience across Microsoft 365, Microsoft Azure, Microsoft Dynamics 365, and Microsoft Power Platform.
 Solution Center guides you through and simplifies the deployment process.
 It checks licensing requirements and dependencies to help make sure you have everything you need for your deployment.

-Customers have an option to enable one or more products which make up MCR.

 ## Licensing requirements